Skip to content

 └─────────────────────────────┘ └──────────────────────────────┘

-When the Rust edge verifier ships (TOK-P1), the verifier binary takes over step 6 and runs sub-50ms locally.
+When the edge verifier binary ships (roadmap), it takes over local verification at step 6 and runs sub-50ms.
 The mediator continues to handle issuance.

 Minimum viable mediator#